-In the urban sites, many in-migrants were not at school, and in Menderin all the drop-outs were in-migrants.
+In the urban sites, many in-migrants were not at school, and in Menderin all the children who had dropped out of school were in-migrants.
 However, migration was not generally the cause of their dropping out of school, and some, such as Ejigu, aged 16, had never been to school.

-He worked on his family farm in Amhara Region and then decided to migrate with his brothers to Addis Ababa and now works as a porter.
-Gedion, aged 13, did attend school, but he often missed classes to help his father on the farm, which affected his school work.
-He heard from friends about the possibility of making money selling lottery tickets in the capital and dropped out of Grade 4 when he came to Addis Ababa; but he hopes to go back and resume his schooling.
+He had worked on his family's farm in Amhara Region and then decided to migrate with his brothers to Addis Ababa and was working as a porter.
+Gedion, aged 13, did attend school in the village where he used to live, but he often missed classes to help his father on the farm, which affected his school work.
+He heard from friends about the possibility of making money selling lottery tickets in the capital and dropped out of Grade 4 when he came to Addis Ababa; but he told us he hoped to go back and resume his schooling.
 One boy in Leku even migrated because he was not allowed to go to school.
-Feleke, now aged 18, lost his mother when he was 14 and his father when he was 16; he was taken in by his uncle, who would not let him continue his schooling.
-Angered and frustrated, Feleke migrated to Hawassa and, after working as a shopkeeper and in a tea room, he rented a hand cart, with which he now earns a living.
+Feleke, aged 18, lost his mother when he was 14 and his father when he was 16; he was taken in by his uncle, who would not let him continue his schooling.
+Angered and frustrated, Feleke migrated to Hawassa and, after working as a shopkeeper and in a tea room, he rented a hand cart, with which he was earning a living at the time of our study.

 Once they drop out, some children do not feel comfortable going back to school.
-Salayish, a girl in Leki now aged 16, stopped attending school while in Grade 5, to help her family when the harvest was poor.
+Salayish, a girl in Leki aged 16, stopped attending school while in Grade 5, to help her family when the harvest was poor.
 The next year she could not face the prospect of going back to school in a class with younger children and decided to get married at the age of 14.